HorizenOfficial/horizen-academy-v2/docs/security/51-attack.md

 This would be more in line with a _hostile takeover,_ in which case the network's [cryptocurrency](cryptocurrency/cryptocurrency.md) (much like the stock of a company experiencing a hostile takeover) would likely become very volatile due to the uncertainty of the network's future.

 A 51% attack, successful or not, does not mean that the attacker can gain access to the funds in your wallet.
-This would require an attacker gaining access to your seed phrase/private keys, which is not something that they can get from holding a majority of the blockchains hash power.
+This would require an attacker gaining access to your seed phrase/private keys, which is not something that they can get from holding a majority of the blockchain hash power.

 **In addition**, a 51% attack does not mean that all of the prior states of the chain that recognized your wallet as holding those funds would disappear.
 Blockchains are designed to retain the full and complete history of prior states dating back to the first, or _genesis_, block.